 The call for applications is open to professional artists from around the world working in the following areas:

-Painting, sculpture, plastic art, drawing, installation, film, video, print, ceramic, textile, performance, photography
+Painting, sculpture, drawing, installation, film, video, print, ceramic, textile, performance, photography

 ARCHITECTURE, DESIGN